Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 Ministry of Justice and Solicitor General

-Albertans shared feedback through an online survey from November 9 to December 6, 2020, and participated in 2 telephone town halls to share their thoughts on provincial firearms policy.
+Albertans shared feedback through an online survey from November 9 to December 6, 2020, and participated in 2 telephone townhalls.
 The committee will use this feedback to help develop recommendations for the minister of Justice and Solicitor General to consider.

 The Alberta Firearms Advisory Committee:

-The committee will represent groups that speak for a wide range of lawful gun owners, including farmers and ranchers, hunters, collectors and shooting sports enthusiasts, and engage with Albertans on the firearms issues that matter to them.
+The committee represents groups that speak for a wide range of lawful gun owners, including farmers and ranchers, hunters, collectors and shooting sports enthusiasts, and engage with Albertans on the firearms issues that matter to them.

 MLA Michaela Frey (formerly Glasgo), chair